nani-samireddy/open-portfolio/readme.md

 This is a developer portfolio template built using React.js and Tailwind CSS.
 You can use this template to create your own portfolio website by following the instructions below.

-## Contribute
-feel free to fort this repo and make changes to it and create a pull request.

 ## Getting Started

 1. Clone the repository to your local machine: